AbhinavMir/eclair/README.md

 ## Contact

 If you have any issues or feature requests, please open an issue on the Eclair GitHub page.
-For other inquiries, you can email us at support@eclair.com.
+For other inquiries, you can reach out ioc.exchange/@formalcurryfication ~!